Statement of Ethical Guidelines

 New York Center for Teaching & Learning

 Francine Glazer, associate provost for educational innovation and director of the Center for Teaching and Learning, is a biologist by training and has been actively working with faculty members on teaching and learning since 1993.
-She is the President-Elect of the Professional and Organizational Development (POD) Network in Higher Education, serves on the executive advisory board of the International Higher Education Teaching & Learning Association, and is a member of the editorial review board of Innovative Higher Education and To Improve the Academy.
+She is President of the POD (Professional and Organizational Development) Network in Higher Education, serves on the executive advisory board of the International Higher Education Teaching & Learning Association, and is a member of the editorial review board of Innovative Higher Education and To Improve the Academy.
 She is also the editor of Blended Learning: Across the Disciplines, Across the Academy.
 Her areas of interest include encouraging active learning, use of student teams in the classroom, faculty mentoring, and online and blended learning.
 Fran earned a Ph.D. in Molecular, Cellular, and Developmental Biology from University of Colorado-Boulder and a B.S. magna cum laude, thesis honors from Tufts University.

 Noreen O’Brien is an instructional designer at the Center for Teaching and Learning (CTL).
-Noreen joined the CTL in January 2018 to work with faculty to incorporate high-impact practices into the NYIT curriculum.
+Noreen joined the CTL in January 2018 to work with faculty to incorporate high-impact practices into the curriculum.
 Before joining the CTL, Noreen worked for 15 years in enrollment management in a number of key leadership positions.
 Her most recent role was Director of Operations in the NYIT Admissions Office, where her main focus was to realign personnel and redesign processes to incorporate innovative technologies.
 Noreen earned an M.S. in Instructional Technology from NYIT School of Education and a B.A. in International Business from Sacred Heart University College of Business.